daskos/mentos/README.md

 - Zookeeper

 ## Examples
-Documentation is not properly written yet, but will be working on this soon.
+Can be found in the examples folder.
+Excuse the magic.

 ## Tests
 Also not there yet.

-## Examples
+## Documentation
 An example Mesos Scheduler and Executor can be found in the examples folder.
 It runs one task and then starts declining offers.
 The Task basically transmits and prints a message.

 ## Points to consider

- 1. Extremely verbose non debug logging is used at the moment
- 2. Some concerns about thread safety in a few places
- 3. Using inline callbacks might be bad design, I am not a Tornado guy
+ 1. Unit Tests missing

 ## Outlook
-The longterm goal is for this to serve as a base for Satyr and other more high level Python based frameworks.
+The long term goal is for this to serve as a base for Satyr and other more high level Python based frameworks.
 This might go fully asynchronous based event handler.
 I am currently looking at a better Tornado, Twisted, Asyncio or Curio implementation.

 ## Acknowledgements
-This has be heavily influenced by [Satyr](https://github.com/lensacom/satyr) and [PyMesos](https://github.com/douban/pymesos) and shares some utility code with both.
+This has been heavily based on [zoonado](https://github.com/wglass/zoonado) and influenced [Satyr](https://github.com/lensacom/satyr) and [PyMesos](https://github.com/douban/pymesos) and shares some utility code with both.
-The RecordIO format parsing was liftes from mrocklins [gist](https://gist.github.com/mrocklin/72cfd17a9f097e7880730d66cbde16a0)
+The RecordIO format parsing was lifted from mrocklins [gist](https://gist.github.com/mrocklin/72cfd17a9f097e7880730d66cbde16a0)